kan-bayashi/ParallelWaveGAN/README.md

 If you want to check more results, please access at [our google drive](https://drive.google.com/open?id=1sd_QzcUNnbiaWq7L0ykMP7Xmk-zOuxTi).

-If you want to know the latest progress, please check https://github.com/kan-bayashi/ParallelWaveGAN/issues/1.

 ## How-to-use pretrained models

 Here the minimal code is shown to perform analysis-synthesis using the pretrained model.